dabeaz/curio/docs/devel.rst

 they haven't been used more often.

-A big part of this is really due to the lack of proper support in mainstream programming languages used to write production software.
+A big part of this is really due to the lack of proper support in mainstream programming languages used to write systems software.
 For example, languages such as Pascal, C/C++, and Java don't support coroutines.
 Thus, it's not a technique that most programmers would even think to consider.
 Even in Python, proper support for coroutines has taken a